 Set Individual Goals

 As the very first step in your campaign, you should’ve set an overall campaign goal for your peer-to-peer fundraiser.
-To help you reach this goal, you should break it down into smaller goals for every volunteer to strive toward in their personal campaigns, so that everyone knows how much they need to raise.
+To help you reach this goal, you should break it down into smaller goals for every volunteer to strive toward in their individual campaigns so that everyone knows how much they need to raise.

 You can give everyone a recommended goal when they sign up to participate, but encourage them to increase it if they think they’re up for the challenge.